cylc/cylc-admin/docs/proposal-group-trigger.md

 #### Un-satisfy existing in-group preprerequisites in existing n=0 tasks?

-Probably not.
-Users might want to pre-set some prerequisites before triggering the group.
+No: users might want to pre-set some prerequisites before triggering the group.

 #### Prevent flow-on downstream of the group?

-I don't think we should do this.
-Rerunning a group of tasks should behave just like rerunning a single task in this respect.
+No: a triggered group should behave just a single task in this respect.

 ### Example